Intro-CS-App-Dev-and-Deploy/Composite-Shapes/New Lessons/05 Measles in Circle Adaved/ReadMe.txt

-CAUTION: Not working

-Advanced
-- Check if X & Y are inside equation for circle, give equation for circle
+See this Private Repository for Explanation

+Must have fully formed Measles Program before explanations on this algorith ...
+- uses Pythagorean Thereom
-- ( x-h )^2 + ( x-k )^2 = r^2
+- (x-h)^2 + (y-k)^2 = r^2
-- Note: h,k is centerX & centerY